 “Not to mention how well your body is accepting its transplant.”

-We wanted to take a moment and briefly discuss what a Kidney Transplant is and highlight some of the most common reasons why someone might need to receive on in addition to listing some of the most common complications that can arise after receiving your new kidney.
+This is why we wanted to take a moment and briefly discuss what a Kidney Transplant is and highlight some of the most common reasons why someone might need to receive one, in addition to listing some of the most common complications that can arise after receiving your new kidney.

 Kidney Transplant or Renal Transplant Defined: